WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Discussion Conclusion

-In this paper, we introduced a benchmark dataset for both wearable- and vision-based HAR called WEAR.
-The dataset comprises data from 18 participants performing a total of 18 different sports activities with inertial (acceleration) and camera (egocentric video) data.
-Activities in the WEAR dataset are low in inter-class similarity, while simultaneously being, unlike previous egocentric datasets, less focused on human-object-interactions.
-Combined with a total of 10 different recording locations, the dataset aims at being challenging for both modalities, putting forward the necessity of a combined multimodal prediction.
+In this paper, we introduced a benchmark dataset for both inertial- and vision-based Human Actvity Recognition (HAR), to explore the learning of HAR across these modalities.
+The dataset comprises data from 22 participants performing each 18 different sports activities with the two common types of wearable sensors delivering inertial (3D acceleration) and camera (egocentric video) data.
+Unlike previous egocentric datasets, the application-driven sensor setup of WEAR provides a challenging prediction scenario across both modalities marked by changing outdoor environments along with a small information overlap between the inertial and vision data, putting forward the necessity of exploring techniques to combine both modalities.

-Benchmark results obtained using each modality separately show that modalities offered different strengths and weaknesses in their prediction performance.
-In light of the recent successes of transformer-based video action detection models \cite{zhangActionFormerLocalizingMoments2022, liuEndtoendTemporalAction2022}, we demonstrate the versatility of said models by applying them in a plain fashion using inertial data as input.
-Results show that vision transformers are not only able to produce competitive results using inertial data, but also can function as an architecture to fuse both modalities by means of simple concatenation.
-In experiments that combined raw inertial with extracted vision-based feature embeddings, a plain, vision-based ActionFormer \cite{zhangActionFormerLocalizingMoments2022} was able to produce the highest average mAP, precision and close-to-best F1-scores (only beaten by an improved version of a state-of-the art inertial-based model \cite{abedinAttendDiscriminateStateoftheart2021}).
-Per-class results show that the transformer is able to leverage the complementary strengths of each modality.
+Benchmark results obtained using each modality separately show that each modality interestingly offers complementary strengths and weaknesses in their prediction performance.
+In light of the recent successes of single-stage TAL models following the architecture design as proposed by \citet{zhangActionFormerLocalizingMoments2022}, we demonstrate their versatility by applying them in a plain fashion without any pretraining using preextracted I3D features and raw inertial data as input.
+Using the inherent similarities of approaches of both communities, we suggest a simple, yet effective preprocessing technique of inertial data, which vectorizes sliding window such that they can be used to train TAL models.
+Vision-based TAL such as the ActionFormer \cite{zhangActionFormerLocalizingMoments2022} have thus far neither been explored in inertial nor in the combination of inertial- and vision-based human activity recognition.
+Results show that the vision-based models are not only able to produce competitive results using inertial data, but also can function as an architecture to fuse both modalities by means of simple concatenation with vision data.
+In experiments that combined raw inertial with extracted vision-based feature embeddings, the plain, vision-based TAL models were able to produce the highest average mAP and close-to-best F1-scores.
+Lastly, to give an intuition about a possible upper bound for future fusion-approaches, we evaluated an oracle-merged late fusion of the best inertial- and vision-based model predictions.

-Up until now, vision-based transformers have neither been explored in inertial nor in multimodal human activity recognition.
-With our WEAR dataset, we provide both communities (inertial- and vision-based human activity recognition) a common benchmark dataset, \emph{and} introduce a challenging dataset to assess the applicability of multimodal approaches.
+With WEAR, we provide both communities (inertial- and vision-based HAR) a common, challenging benchmark dataset to assess the applicability of combined human activity recognition approaches.